ED-Copilot: Reduce Emergency Department Wait Time with Language Model Diagnostic Assistance

 \subsection{Analysis on Personalized Diagnostic Assistance}

 Personalized treatment strategies are often required since patients have diverse needs and present differently. \method{} learns a personalized representation for each patient and naturally supports personalized diagnostic assistance.
-On the other hand, previous cost-effective methods based on traditional ML algorithms (e.g., tree-based methods), optimize cost-effectiveness at the full population level, i.e., via feature selection/pruning, rather than personalized for each patient.
-However, this does not naturally support personalization, unlike \method{} which suggests individualized future tests based on a patient's triage and previous test results.
-The following experiments highlight the benefit of personalization via \method{} .
+Previous cost-effective methods based on traditional ML algorithms such as tree-based methods optimize cost-effectiveness at the full population level, e.g., via feature selection.
+Unlike \method{}, this does not lead to personalized recommendations that are based on triage and previous test results.
+The following experiments highlight the benefit of personalization via \method{}.

-First, we plot both the fraction of patients receiving each group as well as the fraction of patients predicted by \method{} in \cref{fig:personalization}.
-In the ED, patients undergo a large variety of laboratory groups: after the two most common groups (Chem and CBC), more than half of the patients performed some other tests. \method{} predicts fewer laboratory groups than the observed data since it is trying to minimize time-cost, yet it still predicts a wide variation of recommended tests depending on the patient's condition.
-On the other hand, non-personalized cost-effective methods, often withdraw to picking the most frequent groups.
+We plot both the fraction of patients receiving each group of tests as well as the fraction of patients predicted by \method{} to undergo each of these groups in \cref{fig:personalization}.
+This plot shows significant variation in tests received by ED patients.
+After the two most common groups (CHEM and CBC), more than half of the patients performed some other tests. \method{} reflects this diversity by recommending a variety of tests based on patients' condition.
+On the other hand, non-personalized cost-effective methods often withdraw to picking the most frequent groups.